DevExpress-Examples/devexpress-ai-chat-samples/README.md

 The DevExpress AI Chat ([DxAIChat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat?v=24.2)) component supports [OpenAI Assistants](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-azure-openai-service-assistants-public-preview/ba-p/4143217).
 This allows you to specify a model and supply supplementary documents (external knowledge).
 OpenAI parses these documents and searches through them to retrieve relevant content to answer user queries.

+> [!NOTE]
+> Availability of Azure Open AI Assistants depends on the region.
+Refer to the following article for more details: [Assistants (Preview)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#assistants-preview).

 Add the following code to the _Program.cs_ file to register AI Assistant service in the application:

 ```cs